sympsy/PYTHON-SPRITE-TRANSFORMATION-FABIO-JAHEIM-25/README.md

 1. Ensure Python is Installed
 2. You can use an IDE of your choice but I reccomend either VSCODE or PYCHARM
 3. Run this command in the terminal to install pygame --> pip install pygame numpy
-4. Run the main file
+4. Run the main.py file
 5. Have fun!